Giftbit/lightrail-client-java/README.md

 - Gift Cards: create, retrieve, balance-check, and create/simulate transactions.
 - Account Credits: create, retrieve, balance-check, and create/simulate transactions.

-Note that the Lightrail API supports many other features and we are working on covering them in this library.
-For a complete picture of Lightrail API features check out the [Lightrail API documentation](https://www.lightrail.com/docs/).
+Note that the Lightrail API supports many other features and we are still working on covering them in this library.
+For a complete list of Lightrail API features check out the [Lightrail API documentation](https://www.lightrail.com/docs/).

 ## Usage ##